ltecheroffical/LTecher-Adventure/README.md

 # LTecher Adventure
 LTecher Adventure is a WIP proceedially generated game made with C++ and raylib.

+## Archival
+This branch is only kept for legacy purposes.
+This branch is not maintained.

 ## Building

 ### Cloning the repo